bentoml/BentoIris/README.md

-This document demonstrates how to build an Iris classification application using BentoML, powered by scikit-learn.
+This document demonstrates how to build an Iris classification application with Scikit-Learn using BentoML.

 ## **Prerequisites**